utilmeta/utype/docs/en/guide/cls.md

 # > User(name='bob', age=18)
 ```

-There are a series of parameters in `@utype.dataclass` the decorator to customize the generation behavior of the data class, including
+`@utype.dataclass` has some params to customize the generation behavior of the data class, including

-*  `no_parse`: When enabled, data will not be parsed and verified, and only the input data will be mapped and assigned to the attribute.
+* `no_parse`: When enabled, data will not be parsed and verified, but only be mapped and assigned to the attribute.
 The default value is False.
 * `post_init`: a function is passed in and called after the `__init__` function is completed.
 It can be used to write custom validation logic.
 * `set_class_properties`: Whether to reassign the class attribute corresponding to the field to one `property`, so as to obtain the parsing capability and protection of the field configuration during attribute assignment and deletion at runtime.
 The default is False.

 We can intuitively compare the difference between whether it is enable `set_class_properties` or not.
 ```python